kubevirt/kubevirt-ansible/playbooks/README.md

 $ git clone -b release-3.7 https://github.com/openshift/openshift-ansible
 ```

+Once cloned, you should configure `openshift_ansible_dir` to point to the local
+repo.

 > **NOTE:** For OpenShift 3.10 there is no release yet,
 please read [this file](../automation/check-patch.openshift_3-10.sh) to see
 what branch is currently used for automation.